Consilium5128/Emotion-Recognition-FER4/README.md

 # Emotion-Recognition-FER4
 Master Repository for all model code, Pre-processing+feature extraction+classification+validation

-The Emotion Recognition using Facial Expressions project was offered by Brain and Cognitive Society, Science and Technology Council in the summer of 2020.
+The Emotion Recognition using Facial Expressions project was offered by Brain and Cognitive Society, Science and Technology Council, IIT Kanpur in the summer of 2020.
 The project, as is self-explanatory from it's name, aims to to detect involuntary emotional response occurring simultaneously with conflicting voluntary emotional response and identifying true emotions by building classifiers that categorise facial expressions into 6 universal emotion categories (+1 neutral)

 1. Anger
 2. Happiness